aleszu/text-mining-course/README.md

 ![img](img/sentpresident.png)

-**Question:** Do you have any idea why a particular president is in a particular spot?
+**Question 1:** Do you have any idea why a particular president is in a particular spot?
 Why might FDR, for example, be near the bottom?

+**Question 2:** How would you label the x-axis?
+What's going to be most clear and who is your intended audience?

 Let's now look at the sentiment of State of the Union speeches over time.
 Instead of organizing by president, we can group_by() message and date.
 Plotting that as a scatterplot and fitting a linear regression to the data, we see that the speeches appear to be relatively stable, in terms of sentiment, across time.